Tyelab/bruker_pipeline/README.md

 The main executable is a program called `beyblade.sh`.
 In short, this will grab a list of directories that need conversion from a directory called `raw_conversion`, spawn a Docker container for each ripper, and write out .ome.tif files to a folder locally.
 Conversions from tiffs to H5 can be executed via a separate script in `MATLAB` or `Python` depending on your use case.
 The steps are as follows:

-1. Sign into `cheetos.snl.salk.edu`.
-This is currently the only machine with the Docker image reproduced on it.
+1. Sign into `cheetos.snl.salk.edu` or 'doritos.snl.salk.edu'.
+These are currently the only machines with the Docker image reproduced on it.
 You can use either `MobaXterm` or the Windows `Powershell`.

 2. Navigate to `/snlkt/data/bruker_pipeline` via the `cd` command, as in: `cd /snlkt/data/bruker_pipeline/`

-3. Create a `.txt` file containing the *full paths* to your data on the server.
+3. Create a `.txt` file containing the *full paths* to your data on the server if they don't exist already.
+If you're using `bruker_control` and its transfer script the file will have been created and placed in the appropriate place already.
 The file should look something like this:

 ```
 /snlkt/data/_DATA/specialk_cs/2p/raw/CSC013/20211104/20211104_CSC013_plane1_-538.875_raw-003